he426100/awesome-stars-he426100/README.md

 *   [hmgle/graftcp](https://github.com/hmgle/graftcp) - A flexible tool for redirecting a given program's TCP traffic to SOCKS5 or HTTP proxy.

-*   [netdata/netdata](https://github.com/netdata/netdata) - Real-time performance monitoring, done right! https://www.netdata.cloud
+*   [netdata/netdata](https://github.com/netdata/netdata) - Monitor your servers, containers, and applications, in high-resolution and in real-time! https://www.netdata.cloud

 *   [NVIDIA/gpu-monitoring-tools](https://github.com/NVIDIA/gpu-monitoring-tools) - Tools for monitoring NVIDIA GPUs on Linux